grantila/trace-unhandled/README.md

 	... more lines below ...
 ```

 We *"used"* the promise by appending another `.then()` to it.
-This means that the promise was actually used, and that the new promise should handle rejections.
+This means that the promise was actually *"handled"*, and that the new promise should handle rejections.
 If we delete the last line (line 9), we see where the promise was last *"used"*:

 ```
 (node:1234) UnhandledPromiseRejectionWarning